Not, I’ll not, carrion comfort, Despair, not feast on thee;

 Shakespeare’s line, “Love is not love which alters when alteration finds,” has this impact, refocusing the reader’s attention on the ability of the lover to love, no matter what tempests or alterations in circumstances occur.
 Love is an action, a choice, an ability more than a feeling.
 And choosing to love despite disappointments or change is true love in action.

-“It is an ever-fixed mark…” Loving at all times and in all circumstances is the absolute, an ever-fixed mark.
+“It is an ever-fixed mark…” Unconditional love, loving at all times and in all circumstances is the absolute, an ever-fixed mark.
 The character and principles of the lover determine the quality of the love.
-It is only in the adherence to unchanging principles of love (self-sacrifice) that one is able to truly love others and find contentment in one’s self, in right action.
-An example of this concept is found in Jane Austen’s Sense and Sensibilities, when Ms. Dashwood refers to Edward Ferrars’s right conduct towards Ms. Lucy Steele, his adherence to the promise he made to Ms. Steele at a young age though he no longer feels love for her, as right action in which he can content himself.
+It is only in the adherence to unchanging principles of love (which I define as self-sacrifice) that one is able to love spiritually, rather than materially, and find contentment in right action.
+An example of this concept is found in Jane Austen’s Sense and Sensibilities, when Ms. Dashwood refers to Edward Ferrars’s right conduct towards Ms. Lucy Steele, his adherence to the promise he made to Ms. Steele at a young age, though he no longer feels love for her, as right action in which he can content himself.
 “I wish him very happy; and I am so sure of his always doing his duty, that though now he may harbour some regret, in the end he must become so.”
-Content himself, become happy in his own honourable behaviour?
+Edward, sacrificing his own desire for Elinor, contents himself on right action towards Ms. Steele.
 What of happiness in love?
 Attraction?
 Inheritance? and career?
+All taken by his heartless family.
+All sacrificed in order to maintain “the mark.”

 Austen also offers an example of someone whose integrity is sacrificed in the character of John Willoughby, who engages in passionate relationship with Ms. Marianne Dashwood, whom he ultimately rejects–his love alters when alteration finds: His circumstances, due to previous harmful choices, alter, requiring him to give up Marianne in order to pursue a marriage of convenience–to marry Ms. Grey with her 50 thousand pounds.
-What choices did he have?
-He could choose poverty and love with Marianne or comfort and financial stability with Ms. Grey.
-But those are only outcomes of choice.
-What of contentment in adhering to right action no matter what outcome?
+Another sacrifice of desire, yes, but what he pursues is what he desires more: financial stability with Ms. Grey.
+But by changing his mark, moving it from love to material gain, Willoughby has only material contentment, no contentment of right action no matter what outcome.

 Many rationalize or justify the sacrifice of their principles in a circumstances such is this, altering the principles which guide them to suit a choice that allows them material gain, sacrificing the spiritual to gain the material.
 Mrs. Fanny Dashwood provides an excellent example of rationalizations that lead from “the ever-fixed mark” to quite another destination.
 The son of Mr. John Dashwood who inherits the family fortune, Norland included, promises his father on his deathbed that he will assist his stepmother and her three daughters because circumstances prevented him from providing for them himself.
 Upon hearing of the promise, Mrs. Fanny Dashwood begins the deliberate erosion of the meaning of “assist,” by questioning the sanity of the man, taking the expectation down from offering 3000 pounds to one half that amount saying “He did not know what he was talking of, I dare say; ten to one but he was light-headed at the time.
 Had he been in his right sense, he could not have thought of such a thing as begging you to give away half your fortune from your own child” (p.
 8).
 From there she appealed to John’s sense of greatness (his ego), putting that beside the little others would do for someone of greater value, for real sisters.
 As Fanny says, “What brother on earth would do half so much for his sisters, even if really his sisters!
 And as it is — only half blood — But you have such a generous spirit.”
 Knowing his desire to please and meet expectations, Fanny redirects his focus away from the promise or what others expect onto what he can afford, responding to his “One had rather, on such occasions, do too much than too little.
 No one, at least, can think I have not done enough for them: even themselves, they can hardly expect more,” with “There is no knowing what they may expect…but we are not to think of their expectations: the question is what you can afford to do.”
 He responds by saying he could give them 100 pounds each, and Fanny again erodes this good will, lessening his sense of their need with “To be sure it is: and indeed, it strikes me that they can want no addition at all…” John then suggests an annuity which Fanny reacts to as well, due to how it restricts one, “takes away one’s independence.”
 John suggests a present of 50 pounds, now and then, and Fanny responds “Indeed, to say the truth, I am convinced within myself that your father had no idea of your giving them any money at all.
 The assistance he thought of, I dare say, was only such as might be reasonably expected of you; for instance, such as looking out for a comfortable small house for them, helping them to move their things…” She then takes it even one step further, from indebtedness, to entitlement saying: “I am sure I cannot imagine how they will spend half of it [500 per year]; and as to your giving them more, it is quite absurd to think of it.
 They will be much more able to give you something.” (p.
 12) Fanny leads John completely away from the promise he made to his father, the understanding that he had, and even from an accountability to himself to do the right thing.
 He is persuaded that the women are not in any need, and Fanny’s own purposes are served in the fulfillment of the promise which they agree means to be of assistance in getting the women out of Norland into their own home.
 John suffers no twinge of conscience and is perfectly content to help in the search for a home and move, until Mrs. Dashwood is offered Barton cottage, which is too far away for him to fulfill his promise.
 He must, then, find a way to live with the knowledge that he did not fulfill his promise, his obligation to his father, stepmother and stepsisters.
 Rationalizations minimize the immediate negative consequences of sacrifices to integrity, allowing one to maintain a level of comfort by gaining the acceptance and approval of society, of others, and even oneself, if one is able to deceive oneself into believing there was no other choice but to deviate from one’s standards in order to maintain a certain level of happiness and comfort in one’s life.